tencentyun/intlcloud-documents/yehe_doc/管理与支持/账号相关/实名认证/实名认证变更指引_intl_en.md

   Enter the following organization information in the console:

- 1.Registration region;
+  1. Registration region;
- 2.Organization name;
+  2. Organization name;
- 3.Registered address;
+  3. Registered address;
- 4.Organization registration number;
+  4. Organization registration number;
- 5.Photo for verification.
+  5. Photo for verification.

   After entering the information, click **Submit**.
-The Tencent Cloud team will complete the review within two to three business days and notify you of the result through Message Center, email, and SMS.
+The Tencent Cloud team will review the application within two to three business days and notify you of the result through the console Message Center, email, and SMS.

   ### Changing individual identity to another individual identity

   1. Select **Individual Verification** and click **Verify Now**.